 The Gothic Quarter

-The Barri Gòtic or the Gothic Quarter, nestled in the historic center of Barcelona, is a captivating maze of narrow medieval streets and centuries-old buildings that date back to Roman times and are lined with boutiques, artisan workshops, and quaint cafes tucked away in centuries-old buildings.
+The Barri Gòtic, or Gothic Quarter, in the historic center of Barcelona, is a maze of narrow medieval streets and centuries-old buildings.
+Dating back to Roman times, it’s full of architectural marvels, hidden squares, and cultural landmarks.

 Catedral de Barcelona (Barcelona Cathedral)